Madhuranombarakattu: Plot

-Vishnu is a govt school teacher who is travelling with his children Unni and Maya after getting a transfer from his hometown.
-The bus meets with an accident and Unni dies at spot.
-Vishnu's wife Priyamvada is jailed after committing a murder.
+Vishnu is a government school teacher traveling with his children, Unni and Maya, after getting a transfer from his hometown.
+The bus meets with an accident, and Unni dies at the spot.
+Vishnu's wife, Priyamvada, is jailed after committing a murder.
 She kills someone who was molesting Vishnu's sister, Sreekutty.

-Vishnu hides the death news of Unni from Priya.Vishnu further tells the villagers that his wife is admitted in the hospital following the accident.
-In the new place, Vishnu along with his friend Shekharan, Headmaster and others catches Kaatumaakan who with his friends use to steal hens, kill them and make the school untidy and hands him to the police.
-In the jail, Kaatumakan learns of Priyamvada, who is Vishnu's wife and plans for a revenge.
+Vishnu hides the death news of Unni from Priya and further tells the villagers that his wife has been admitted to the hospital following the accident.
+In the new place, Vishnu, along with his friend Shekharan, the Headmaster, and others, catch Kaatumaakan, who, with his friends, steals and kills hens and makes the school untidy, and hand him over to the police.
+In the jail, Kaatumakan learns of Priyamvada, Vishnu's wife, and plans vengeance.

-After some days, Priyamvada is released from the jail.
-They together hopes for a better life.
-But Kaatumakan returns and tortures the villagers.
-On a high windy day, Maya leaves with the neighbours in a horsecart.
+After some days, Priyamvada is released from jail.
+They hope for a better life.
+However, Kaatumakan returns and tortures the villagers.
+On a windy day, Maya leaves with the neighbours in a horse cart.
 Priya wanders in search of Maya and gets noticed by Kaatumakan.
-He tries to hurt Priya, but the high wind makes the school building to collapse and it falls on Kaatumakan, killing him.
-Vishnu finds frightened Priya in the corner of the school and hugs her.
-Vishnu, along with other villagers share the happy news of the death of Kaatumaakan.
+He tries to hurt Priya, but the wind makes the school building collapse, and it falls on Kaatumakan, killing him.
+Vishnu finds a frightened Priya in the corner of the school and hugs her.
+He, along with other villagers, shares the happy news of the death of Kaatumaakan.